• Skip to content

 2. Big Picture Thinker

-The team leader needs to be able to see the big picture and understands how what the team is working toward affects church goals and strategy.
+The team leader needs to be able to see the big picture and understand how what the team is working toward affects church goals and strategy.

 3. Coach

-The team leader acts as a coach and instructs members on appropriate team behaviors.
+The team leader coaches and instructs members on appropriate team behaviors.

 They are skilled at conflict resolution, reinforce team ground rules, and encourage members.